A Multi-Agent Reinforcement Learning Approach For Safe and Efficient Behavior Planning Of Connected Autonomous Vehicles: Behavior Planning and Safety

-The process to get the feedback action is shown in Fig.~\ref{fig:feedback}.
-Once the behavior policy (e.g., the $\epsilon$-greedy) selects an action, the underlying CBF-QP-based controller evaluates whether it is feasible to implement this action.
-This QP will be defined in detail in the following subsection.
-If the CBF-QP has a feasible solution, it means $a$ is safe, then $a' = a$; if there is no solution, the controller will search other actions in $\mathcal{A}$ in descending order according to their action-value $Q$ and find a safe one.
-If all the actions in $\mathcal{A}$ are not safe in the worst case, then the underlying controller will implement the Emergency Stop (ES) process.
+The safe action mapping $\Phi$ is shown in Alg.~\ref{alg:safe_action}.
+We use a CBF-QP controller (it is to be introduced in subsection $B$) to evaluate whether an action is safe or not.
+If $a$ is safe, then return the safe action $a$; if not, the controller will search other actions in $\mathcal{A}$ in descending order according to their action value and find a safe one.
+If all the actions in $\mathcal{A}$ are not safe in the worst case, then the controller will apply the emergency stop (ES) process.
+In case when the safe action set $\mathcal{C}_\mathcal{A}$ is empty, an emergency stop will be executed, and the corresponding state will be marked unsafe and receive a large penalty.
+The emergency stop will only be performed in an emergency scenario where all normal actions are not safe~\cite{khelladi2020emergency}.